kyle-young/kyle-young.github.io/distributedchat.md

 ---
 layout: page
-title: Distributed Chat System
+title: Distributed Chat System (WIP)
 ---

 <p class="message">
-  Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+  Source code will be available at  <a href="https://github.com/kyle-young/distributedchat" target="_blank" title="distirbutedchatlink">github.com/kyle-young/distributedchat</a>.
+This page will be used to outline the project once I'm done.
 </p>